 We’re improving the Frances-Union Bikeway and Burnaby Mountain Parkway to better connect these routes to key areas, including Simon Fraser University (SFU), the Union-Adanac Bikeway in Vancouver and other local and regional destinations. - In progress

-The City of Burnaby is taking action to create more non-market rental housing in our community. - Completed
+The City of Burnaby is taking action to create more non-market rental housing in our community. - In progress

 Burnaby Housing Authority

-The City of Burnaby has incorporated a new municipal housing authority to help create more secure, purpose-built housing within Burnaby. - Completed
+The City of Burnaby has created a new municipal housing authority to help create more secure, purpose-built housing in Burnaby. - Completed

 Cascade Heights Community Plan